Zeng-WH/Zeng-WH/README.md

 I am **Weihao Zeng**, an incoming PhD student supervised by [Prof. Junxian He](https://jxhe.github.io/) at the Hong Kong University of Science and Technology starting in the fall of 2025.
 My research interests primarily focus on large language model alignment, encompassing **SFT data engineering** and exploration of model **reasoning capabilities**.
 Previously, I focused on task-oriented dialogue systems, including dialogue pre-training.
 I have published several papers at NLP conferences such as ACL, ICLR, SIGIR, EMNLP, and NAACL.

-Feel free to [email](zengweihao96@gmail.com) me for any form of academic cooperation !
+Feel free to email me for any form of academic cooperation: zengweihao96@gmail.com

 # 🔥 News